Politics of Sri Lanka: Foreign relations of Sri Lanka

-The growing interest of other countries in making their claims to Sri Lanka's strategic assets has been generating heated discussion among national and international circles.
-Worth noting, China, India and Japan's involvement in Sri Lankan seaport developments is a direct consequence of the ongoing tussle among these three nations to get a firm foothold in this very strategically located island state of Sri Lanka.
+The growing interest of other countries in making their claims to Sri Lanka's strategic assets has been generating heated discussion both within national and international circles.
+China, India and Japan's involvement in Sri Lankan seaport developments is a direct consequence of the ongoing tussle among the three nations to establish a firm foothold in the strategically located island state.

 Political pressure groups

-Civil society participation in decision-making and opinion-shaping is very poor in Sri Lanka.
-Professionals, civil society groups, media etc. do not play a significant role in Sri Lankan politics and, as a result, many aspects of the lives of ordinary citizens are politicized.
-In addition, the vacuum created by the silence and inactivity of civil society has let in radical groups such as the ethnic/religion-based groups, Sri Lanka trade unions; and NGOs have taken lead roles as political pressure groups.
+Civil society participation in decision-making and opinion-shaping in Sri Lanka is very poor.
+Professionals, civil society groups, and media rarely play significant roles in Sri Lankan politics, and as a result many aspects of the lives of ordinary citizens are politicized.
+In addition, the vacuum created by the silence and inactivity of civil society has led to radical groups such as ethnic/religious-based groups, trade unions and NGOs assuming lead roles as political pressure groups.